Health and Safety Executive

 When should training be given?

 New starters are likely to have the greatest training needs.
-You also need to think about refresher training for trained and experienced operators at least every five years.
-They can lose some skills if they don’t use them regularly.
+You also need to think about refresher training for trained, qualified and experienced operators at least every three to five years, sooner if a risk assessment identifies a particular training need.
+Operators can lose some skills if they don't use them regularly.

 Who needs refresher training?